Sri Sathya Sai Aradhana Day

 We should sing bhajans with feeling.

-We should spend time in silence.
+We should spend some time in silence.

 We should examine our life honestly.

-We should ask forgiveness for our weaknesses.
+We should ask forgiveness for our failings.

 We should offer gratitude for His unseen grace.